Døvydas: Musical influences

 Døvydas was influenced by American music recordings owned by his parents.
 Among his most notable influences, he lists Johnny Cash, Ray Charles, Elvis Presley, James Brown, Jerry Lee Lewis, Nat King Cole and Dean Martin.
 Døvydas references Steve Vai as one of his favorite guitarists.
-Døvydas' impromptu rendition of the song "Tender Surrender" by Vai gained him significant success within the YouTube community and viewership has steadily increased since that time.
+Døvydas' impromptu rendition of the song "Tender Surrender" by Vai gained him significant success within the YouTube community, and his viewership has steadily increased since.

+Instruments

+Døvydas is a multi-instrumentalist, and can play guitar, piano, drums, bass, harmonica, and xylophone.
+He uses a Boss RC505 Tabletop Loop Station in many of his solo performances, enabling him to create "live looped" songs with various instruments.
+Guitar brands such as C. F. Martin & Company, Gibson Brands, and Fender have sent him guitars to unbox and review.